wasm3/wasm3-rs/README.md

 ## Building
 This crate currently does not make use of the cmake project of wasm3, meaning cmake is not required to built this for the time being.
 It does however require [Clang 9](https://releases.llvm.org/download.html#9.0.0) to be installed as well as [Bindgen](https://github.com/rust-lang/rust-bindgen).

+The reason for having bindgen not be part of the build-dependencies is to cut down transitive dependencies as well as due to a bug in cargo pulling in more features of dependencies if used in build-deps.

 ## License
 Licensed under the MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)